 A superyacht is defined as a yacht that is at least 24 meters (80 feet) long.
 Superyachts are synonymous with luxury and glamour, affording owners, charterers, and their guests the freedom to travel the world with complete privacy.

-In the past, working one or two seasons as a 'working holiday' was normal, and can be a possibility for the junior crew.
+In the past, working one or two seasons as a 'working holiday' was normal, and can be a possibility for junior crew.

 Typical deck crew duties may involve:

-Permanent – This is when a crew member is employed all year by the vessel and their only time off the vessel will be their annual leave.
+Permanent: This is when a crew member is employed all year by the vessel and their only time off the vessel will be their annual leave.

-A day worker is just that a person who arrives on the vessel in the morning and leaves in the evening.
-All departments on a yacht use day workers and they generally perform tasks that the regular crew of the vessel may not have the time to do.
+A day worker is just that - a person who arrives on the vessel in the morning and leaves in the evening.
+All yacht departments use day workers and they generally perform tasks that the regular crew of the vessel may not have the time to do.
 It is by far the best way to gain experience and grow your network of contacts as a green crew member.
 For this type of work, you are normally paid daily but if you have multiple days on the same vessel, you may get paid weekly.

-The MLC (maritime and Labor Convention) 2006 stipulates the limits on hours of work or rest shall be as follows:
+The MLC (Maritime and Labor Convention 2006) stipulates the limits on hours of work and rest.
+Maximum hours of work shall not exceed:

 14 hours in any 24 hours

-72 hours in any seven days
+72 hours in any 7 days

 Minimum hours of rest shall not be less than: